Snowflake-Labs/sfquickstarts/site/sfguides/src/marketing_data_foundation_solution/marketing_data_foundation_solution.md

 ## How to use the application
-After you deployed this native app in your account, navigate to the Data Products / Apps section in Snowsight and open the
+After you deploy this native app in your account, navigate to the Data Products / Apps section in Snowsight and open the
 **Marketing Data Foundation** application.